awslabs/amazon-s3-data-replication-hub-plugin/README.md

 [amazon-s3-resumable-upload](https://github.com/aws-samples/amazon-s3-resumable-upload) contributed by
 [huangzbaws@](https://github.com/huangzbaws)._

-AWS Data Replication Hub is a solution for replicating data from different sources into AWS.
-This project is for S3 replication plugin.
+[AWS Data Replication Hub](https://github.com/aws-samples/aws-data-replication-hub) is a solution for replicating data from different sources into AWS.
+This project is for
+S3 replication plugin.
 Each of the replication plugin can run independently.

 The following are the planned features of this plugin.

 - [x] Amazon S3 object replication between AWS Standard partition and AWS CN partition
-- [x] Replication from Alibaba Cloud OSS to Amazon S3
+- [x] Replication from Aliyun OSS to Amazon S3
 - [x] Replication from Tencent COS to Amazon S3
 - [x] Replication from Qiniu Kodo to Amazon S3
 - [ ] Replication from Huawei Cloud OBS to Amazon S3